-file_datetime the creation date and time of the original data file.
+file_datetime (datetime) The creation date and time of the original data file.

-rec_datetime the date and time of the original recording
+rec_datetime (datetime) The date and time of the original recording.

-index integer.
-You can use this to define an ordering of your Block.
+index (int) You can use this to define an ordering of your Block.
 It is not used by Neo in any way.